Written by Eric Gockel

 Always Be Closing

 This classic sales phrase is a little different when carried out online.
-You can’t pressure folks to buy your product or service when they come to your website, they’ll just leave.
-Your first job is to qualify the visitors to make sure there’s a right fit and they’re in the right place.
+You can’t pressure folks to buy your product or service when they visit your website.
+They’ll just leave.
+Your first job is to qualify the visitors to ensure they’re a proper fit and in the right place.

-Did they do a search on rubber boots (shoes) and wound up on your car parts website?
-Check your stats and see what keywords are driving traffic to your website and which ones users are bouncing on.
-If they are for words and phrases that are relevant to your site, see if the landing page can be optimized to reduce bounces.
+Did they search for rubber boots (shoes) and wound up on your car parts website?
+Check your stats and see what keywords drive traffic to your website and which ones users bounce on.
+If they are for words and phrases relevant to your site, see if the landing page can be optimized to reduce bounces.

-You don’t have to do all these tomorrow obviously, but try something new each week and see what works for you and your team.
-You may not see results right away, but with testing and measuring, you’ll at least see your progress and hopefully learn a few things along the way.
+Obviously, you don’t have to do all these tomorrow, but try something new each week and see what works for you and your team.
+You may not see results immediately, but with testing and measuring, you’ll at least see your progress and hopefully learn a few things along the way.